ehicks71/aws-cdk-pipeline-template/README.md

 ##### Stack Name

-Near the top of this file you'll see this line:
+Near the top of this file is this line:

 ```js
 import * as oApp from './../pipeline-vars';